danieldiamond/gitlab-analytics/.gitlab/issue_templates/CSV or GSheets Data Upload.md

            * [ ] clone_raw
            * [ ] sheetload
            * [ ] specify_model
-    * [ ]  Data Analyst to assign MR of dbt model to Data Engineer team (iterate until model is complete).
+    * [ ]  Data Analyst to assign MR to project maintainer for review (iterate until model is complete).
     * [ ]  Data Team project maintainers/owners to merge in dbt models
     * [ ]  If not urgent, data will be availble within 24 hours.
 If urgent, Data Engineer to run full refresh and inform when available.
     * [ ]  Submitter to query in Periscope for table: ``` SELECT * FROM [new-dbt-model-name] LIMIT 10 ```.